TheRealAnonymous008/quartz/content/details/psychology/interaction/Communication.md

 * *To be a good influencer, you must think more about what the other person wants when communicating and less about how you prefer to communicate.*

+* **The Medium Affects the Message** - The medium you choose reveals a lot about your intended message even before you send it
 # DISC Framework
 |  | Direct | Indirect |
 | ---- | ---- | ---- |